k0jir0/appiumdemo/README.md

 3. Inside of VSC, navigate to src/test/java/io/appium/java_client/android/AutomationTest.java and select it to be ran.
 4. Press F5 (MacOS) to run.
-5. When the Java application runs in the embedded Terminal with a lightweight CLI, input function commands 1, 2 and 3 slowly in order to initiate the designed test.
+5. When the Java application runs in the embedded Terminal with a lightweight CLI, input function command 1 to configure your device and build paths.
+6. Press 2 to start the Appium server.
+7. Press 3 to run the automation script.

 # Project Specifications:
 MacOS 12.6.2 Monterey